yaza-putu/docker-config-local-development/README.md

-# docker-config-local-development
+# docker-config-local-development for laravel

+PHP-FPM, Nginx, MYSQL

 this config for local development

-need many setup for production purpose
+need adjustment for production purpose

+thanks